Newin Chidchob: Crimes and punishments

-On 19 June 1998, the Buriram Provincial Court handed Newin a suspended six-month jail sentence and a ฿50,000 fine in a vote-buying slander case filed by Democrat MP Karun Sai-ngam.
+On 19 June 1998, the Buriram Provincial Court handed Newin a suspended six-month jail sentence and a ฿50,000 fine in a vote-buying slander case filed by Democrat MP Karoon Sai-ngam.
 A year later, the Constitutional Court ruled 7-6 that Newin could keep his ministerial post.

 Newin was acquitted in 2009 of involvement in the rubber sapling scandal for bid rigging, corruption and collusion.

-In 2007 Newin was banned from politics for five years for being an executive of the disbanded Thai Rak Thai Party, however he continues to be active in politics despite the ban, famously engineering a coalition government with his group and the Democrat Party.
+In 2007, Newin was banned from politics for five years for being an executive of the disbanded Thai Rak Thai Party, however he continued to be active in politics despite the ban, famously engineering a coalition government with his group and the Democrat Party.

 Later life

-In December 2009, it was announced Newin take over PEA F.C. and rename in Buriram PEA F.C until 2012 to rename again Buriram United F.C.
+In December 2009, it was announced that Newin would takeover PEA F.C. and rename it Buriram PEA F.C.
+In 2012, the club was renamed again to Buriram United F.C.